The App Store and Google Play Store Limit Consumer Freedom

 Here’s an example of how this problem manifests itself: Epic produces once of the most popular video games of all time, Fortnite.
 If a Fortnite player were to buy an upgrade in the App Store, that individual might be charged $9.99.
 However, that same upgrade costs only $7.99 when purchased directly through Epic.

 So why is it more expensive for gamers to purchase a Fortnite upgrade through the App Store?
 One reason: the app tax.
-When a consumer pays for a Fortnite upgrade through their mobile device, Apple collects its arbitrary app tax.
+When consumers pay for a Fortnite upgrade through their mobile device, Apple collects its arbitrary app tax.
 When the service is paid for through Epic directly, however, Epic is able to pass the savings back to customers – but here’s the rub: Apple specifically tells developers that they are not allowed to inform their customers about less expensive options, or they risk being banned from the App Store.

 Think about this a little differently: A box of Cheerios costs about $3.00 at Kroger, but sometimes Cheerios offers a coupon which lowers the price to $2.50 at any store that offers Cheerios.
 What Apple is doing is basically like Kroger telling Cheerios that they’re not allowed to offer coupons, and if they do, Cheerios is at risk of being kicked out of the cereal aisle.
 Consumers wouldn’t stand for this type of monopolistic behavior over their cereal, so why should they allow it for the apps used on their mobile devices?